These cookie dough balls feature only a handful of ingredients, are super easy to make, and are packed full of deliciousness!

 Bliss balls have to be one of the easiest raw treats to make and are always a hit with my children.
-They are seriously just made with cookie dough and they came about from my kids (and me of course) wanting to eat the cookie batter whenever I made a batch of cookies.
+They are seriously just made with gluten free cookie dough and they came about from my kids (and me of course) wanting to eat the cookie batter whenever I made a batch of cookies.

 Gluten & dairy free - these healthy bliss balls are suitable for people with gluten, dairy allergies & intolerances as well as many other dietary requirements.